Vladimir Vasilyev (scientist): Non-university activities

 Dr. Vasilyev is a member of the Technical Council of Russia's Ministry of Education and Science, member of the scientific council on issues of information technology in education, heads three specialized dissertation councils, is a member of editorial boards for journals "Computer Instruments in Education," “Proceedings of Universities.
 Instrumentation," “Optical Journal," is a member of Government of St. Petersburg Research Council, National Personnel Training Fund, as well as international scientific societies and working groups.

 Political activities

 In October 2007 Vasilyev was among the top three candidates in the regional list of the "United Russia" party.

 In 2013, St. Petersburg Governor Georgy Poltavchenko nominated Vasilyev for Honored Citizen.
 The candidacy was approved by 40 members of the Legislative Assembly of Saint Petersburg and in May the rector was awarded the designation "Honored Citizen of St. Petersburg."

 In 2014 Vasilyev was on the list of candidates for the Speaker of the Federation Council.

 Currently he is an advisor to St. Petersburg governor.

-March 6, 2022 after Russian invasion of Ukraine (2022) he signed a letter in support of the actions of President Vladimir Putin.
+On March 6, 2022 after the Russian invasion of Ukraine he signed a letter in support of President Vladimir Putin.